 Benefits under the Retirement Plan are calculated as an annuity based upon the employee's years of service to a maximum of 30 and the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement multiplied by 1.4% for each year of service.
-Prior to 1986, the Retirement Plan was contributory, and the multiplier for pre-1986 Retirement Plan service is 1.7%.
-The employee's contributions grow annually based on the greater of 5% or 120% of the annual Mid-Term Applicable Federal Rate in effect for January of the plan year for which earnings are being credited.
-The Retirement Plan currently limits pensions paid under the Retirement Plan to an annual maximum in 2022 of \$245,000 payable at age 65 in accordance with Internal Revenue Service requirements.
+The Retirement Plan currently limits pensions paid under the Retirement Plan to an annual maximum in 2023 of \$265,000 payable at age 65 in accordance with Internal Revenue Service requirements.
 Contributions to the Retirement Plan are made entirely by MGE and paid into a trust fund from which benefits of participants will be paid.

 Eligibility for early retirement under the Retirement Plan is age 55 and five years of service.
 Benefits in the form of an annuity are available on a reduced basis at age 55 and an unreduced basis at age 65 or at age 62 with 15 years of service.
-Except for J. Keebler, each of the eligible officers named in the Summary Compensation Table qualify for early retirement under the Retirement Plan.
+L. Hobbie qualifies for unreduced benefits, T. Johnson qualifies for reduced benefits and J. Keebler is not yet eligible for retirement.
 J. Bushek and C. A. Renlund are not eligible to participate in the Retirement Plan.

 Each named executive officer, except J. Bushek and C. A. Renlund, has also entered into an income continuation agreement to supplement benefits from the Retirement Plan.
 The income continuation agreements are unfunded, and benefits are paid from the Company's general assets.
-Benefits are payable upon the six-month anniversary of the employee's retirement in the form of a 10-year certain annuity.
+Benefits are payable upon the six-month anniversary of the employee's retirement in the form of a 10-year and life certain annuity.
 Earnings, for purposes of the income continuation agreements, include salary, bonus and nonqualified deferred compensation but exclude payments from awards made under the Incentive Plans.

-Benefits under the income continuation agreement for J. Keebler range from 38% at age 51 to 65% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's separation of service less the benefit from the Retirement Plan, if any.
-Benefits under the income continuation agreement for L. Hobbie range from 69% at age 64 to 70% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period greement for L. Hobbie range from 69% at age 64 to 70% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
-Benefits under the income continuation agreements for T. Johnson range from 50% at age 60 to 55% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period during the employee's retirement less the benefit from the Retirement Plan.
+Benefits under the income continuation agreement for J. Keebler range from 41% at age 52 to 65% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's separation of service less the benefit from the Retirement Plan, if any.
+Benefits under the income continuation agreement for L. Hobbie are 70% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
+Benefits under the income continuation agreements for T. Johnson range from 50% at age 60 to 55% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
 In all agreements, the designated percentage is based on the employee's age at retirement.
 If J. Keebler were to separate from service prior to age 55, the designated percentage is based on his age at separation of service.